Bender-Story/MoviesRatingApp/README.md

 This code has the unittests written using junit and Instrumentation test cases written using espresso.

-This app also consists of a local database, so whenever there is no service available it would ask the user if it wants to fetch from the local database.
+This app also consists of a local database, so whenever there is no service available it would ask the user if he/she wants to fetch from the local database.

 The libraries or languages that are being used for this project are.
 ```